Republican groups pressing Sen. Collins as impeachment trial nears

 She added: “I wish more senators would take that approach, especially McConnell.
 However, the bottom line is we believe there is enough evidence publicly already to support impeachment.”

-Horn said she believes man Republicans and right-leaning voters feel the same way.
+Horn said she believes many Republicans and right-leaning voters feel the same way.
 In the two days after the group announced it was forming it raised over $500,000, she said.

 At the same time, Republicans for the Rule of Law, a project of the conservative group Defending Democracy Together, this week started running commercials on the Fox News network in Maine to build public pressure on Collins to support calling witnesses during the Senate trial.
 The Maine ads are part of a $150,000 ad campaign in almost a dozen target states such as Colorado, Pennsylvania and North Carolina where vulnerable Republicans are up for re-election.